 Mobilegeddon: A Retrospective

 So if your site isn’t mobile-friendly, don’t worry so much.
 Even though this move by the world’s foremost search giant is an indication of things to come, it’s not like you’ll be banned from the internet.
-Plus, it’s quick and easy to make their mobile-compliancy changes and you should see an improvement of your SEO rankings within a couple of days.
+Plus, it’s quick and easy to make their mobile-compatibility changes and you should see an improvement in your SEO rankings within a couple of days.

 However, if you’ve been waiting for the right time to update and revamp your site with Responsive Web Design, Mobilegeddon should be the perfect catalyst.

 So thank you, Google.
-Thank you for making the world a mobile-friendly place and feel free to get in contact with me if you’d like a Responsive Web Designed website built.
+Thank you for making the world a mobile-friendly place, and feel free to contact me if you’d like a Responsive Web Designed website built.